SchwabeDE/ros-maze/README.md

 **Follow wall or other elements until obstacle in front:**
 1. Split the laser data into equal sized groups.
 Then determine the *target group* based on the wall follow direction (left/right) and get its minimum distance to an object (wall/obstacle).
-1. Implement a *PID controller* (external code) in a second python-file.
 1. Initialize the PID controller with the desired wall distance set point.
 Let it then determine the control variable by updating it with the current minimum object distance value.
 The control variable is then used for the robot rotation.
 The forward robot speed is a constant value.